 - Theatre Broadway, Na příkopě 31

 Featuring works by Verdi.
 Performances at the Prague State Opera.
-From beginning of August to September. www.narodni-divadlo.cz
+From the beginning of August to September. www.narodni-divadlo.cz

 State Opera Prague